DubblePumper/creepypastaAI/README.md

 **Q: Can I customize the TTS voices?**
 A: Yes!
 Each provider offers different voices.
 Configure them in `settings.yaml` under the `tts` section.

+**Q: How do I enable subtitles in my videos?**
+A: Set `video.subtitles.enabled: true` in `config/settings.yaml`.
+The system will automatically generate SRT files and overlay them during video creation.

+**Q: Can I customize subtitle appearance?**
+A: Absolutely!
+You can configure font size, color, outline, position, and timing in the subtitle settings.
+See the [Subtitle Configuration](#-subtitle-configuration-details) section for details.

+**Q: Do subtitles work with all TTS providers?**
+A: Yes!
+Subtitles are generated from the story text content, not the audio, so they work with any TTS provider (OpenAI, Azure, Google TTS).

+**Q: Can I use existing subtitle files?**
+A: The system generates subtitles automatically, but you can manually edit the generated SRT files in the `temp/subtitles/` directory before video processing.

 **Q: How do I schedule automatic story generation?**
 A: Use system schedulers: